Byolock/icinga_restic_check/README.md

 - ```-restic_snapshot_age_days_warn```: At what day delta warn should be set
 - ```-restic_snapshot_age_days_crit```: At what day delta crit should be set
 - ```-restic_compare_date```: Set the date to compare with instead of now (now is default)
+- ```-environment_file```: Provides additional env variables through a 'key=value' env file.
+One entry on each line.
+Use this option if you use a S3 repository.

 - ```-v```: Verbose mode for detailed logs
 ## Example